1,000+ Opportunities

 Corrosion Control Study Grant (PDF) Drinking Water Loan Application (PDF) Kansas State Revolving Fund Loan Pre-Application Form (PDF) Regional Public Water Supply Planning Grant (PDF) Small Public Water Supply System Planning Grant (PDF) Waste Water State Revolving Fund Loan Application (PDF) Area Wide Optimization Program Capacity Development Program Reports New Public Water Supply System Planning Assistance Grants Public Water Supply Data Collector Rate-Setting & Financial Planning Assistance Training & Technical Assistance Environmental Services Guide Water Supply Loans & Grants Household Hazardous Waste To protect and improve the Division & Staff Directory Kansas Environmental Information Management System (KEIMS) Kansas Environmental Interest Finder (KEIFS) Remediation Data Management Remediation Identified Sites List Drinking Water Watch Database Certified Renovator Applications Non-Discrimination Policy

-Based on current listing details, eligibility includes: Kansas municipalities, counties, special districts related to water.
+According to the current listing, eligibility includes: Kansas municipalities, counties, special districts related to water.
 No matching funds required for Technical Assistance grants; Water Projects grants support municipal water infrastructure needs.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.